Sleeping at work sounds relaxing - doesn’t it? Probably not a good idea though.

 You would think that this is not something that you would find very often - but unfortunately - I have seen it often.

-But before you jump to conclusions make sure the person isn't suffering from something that the ADA Law might protect such as;
+But before you jump to conclusions make sure the person isn't suffering from something that the ADA Law might protect such as; Sleep Apnia which causes a person to fall asleep without any warning.
+Of course this could be considered a safety issue, so be prepared to separate the issues and other some alternatives to overcome the ADA protections.

 So yes, before you jump to conclusions and move forward into something that could get ugly, know what these are and see if your employee has one of them.